 Was SPF’s (Singapore Police Force) action in raiding the home at midnight of a 76-year-old man beyond reproach?

-Accordingly, SPF acted on complaints from top gov. officials after they received letters (penned in English), purportedly signed off by Mr. Koh, allegedly of a non-threatening but lamenting nature regarding the fate of the flea market, along with the nuisance inclusion in those letters of afterworld paper monies — meant as burnt offering for the departed in local Chinese customary rituals.
+Accordingly, SPF acted on complaints from top gov. officials after they received grievance letters (penned in English) — purportedly signed off by Mr. Koh — allegedly of a non-threatening but lamenting nature highlighting the fate of the flea market.
+Included as nuisance in those letters were token paper monies for the afterworld, meant to be offered as burnt offerings for the departed in local traditional Chinese remembrance rituals.
 Reportedly, Mr. Koh’s home was searched in the dead of night and the Police confiscated his handphone.

 At the conclusion of this ongoing Police investigation, I’ll be all ears as to just what SPF’s justification was for a midnight raid on an old man’s home over an apparently nuisance incident involving no clear and present danger to national security.